onurboyar/Retinal-Vessel-Segmentation/README.md

 ## Documentation

-Images are preprocessed (padding, normalizing etc.) in training function, so executing traininn files is enough.
+Images are preprocessed (padding, normalizing etc.) in training function, so executing training files is enough.
 If you want to train [DRIVE: Digital Retinal Images for Vessel Extraction](https://drive.grand-challenge.org/) dataset,

 ```bash
 python3 train_drive.py --train_at_once="True" \